 Use these tomatoes in Pasta sauces, salads, in soups, ketchup, on sandwiches and straight of the vine as a healthy snack.
 Give the plants a sturdy support and enough sunlight and warmth.
 Tomatoes contain a lot of vitamin C and Lycopene.
 This is best taken in by the body when the tomatoes are heated.
 Non hardy annual.
 Height: 100 - 150 cm.

 Indoor sowing: February - April

 Germination: 6 - 14 days

 Transplanting: when the seedlings are about 20 cm tall

-Transplanting in garden: after the last night frosts
+Transplanting in garden: in May, after the last night frosts

 Plant spacing: 45 - 50 cm

 Planting position: sunny - sheltered (greenhouse)